From Flow to Form: Emergence of the Cytokinetic Ring via Active Cortical Dynamics

 Interestingly, strong nematic alignment, parallel to the equator-a ring emerges at the mid-cell (see Fig.\ref{fig.evolve}-a,b).
 The ring, in turn produces sharply localized, contractile stress $\sigma_{\theta\theta}$ (see Fig.\ref{fig.stress}-a,c) generating a sharp surface invagination.
 The corresponding flow, near the equator, exhibits significant azimuthal component $u_{\theta}$ (see Fig.\ref{fig.stress}-d).
 Away from the ring, the nematic orientation field also exhibits inclination with respect to the equator and this turns out to be important for generating chiral flows, as our analysis shows later.
-Emergence of the azimuthal component $u_{\theta}$, even in the absence of intrinsic chirality, is the highlight of this work. \\
+Emergence of the azimuthal component $u_{\theta}$, even in the absence of intrinsic chirality, is the highlight of this work.
+While Fig-1 exhibits no nematic defect near the ring, two aster like +1 defects do form at the cell poles.
+For other possible flow profiles and nematic arrangements see SI.

 Further, the contractile stress $\sigma_{\theta\theta}$ at the equator also gives rise to radially inward velocity $u_r$ at the invaginating plane (see Fig.\ref {fig.evolve}-e and the SI).
 While both $u_x, u_{\theta}$ tend to zero at the equator, $u_r$ is responsible for advancing the furrow constriction inward.
-Further, flows at the "cell" surface, couples to the bulk inside (the cytoplasm) via friction and generates toroidal patterns of weak cytoplasmic flows (see SI), similar to that in Ref\cite{l2-instability}. \\
+Note that the velocity field on the interface has both tangential and normal components.
+The normal component is responsible for transverse movement of the interface as the velocity field advects the phase field.
+In this model, the nematic activity, localized at the $\phi\simeq 0$ interface (the cortex), drives cortical flow, which in turn drives flows (via shearing) in the interior (cytoplasm) and exterior region ($\phi=\pm 1$).
+Interestingly, we obtain toroidal vortices in the cytoplasm similar to that in Ref.\cite{l2-instability} (see SI).
+The flow in the extracellular region ($\phi=-1$) does not have any physical significance and can be suppressed using a $\phi$ dependent additional viscosity term in Eq.\ref{eq.u}.
+However, this does not alter the cortical flow pattern or the equatorial invagination.\\